cicero343/SerenitySkies/README.md

 ![serenityskies2](https://github.com/user-attachments/assets/ce32cf13-2f69-4dc6-ad2f-1a85754133c9)

-Download the .EXE file to play.
+# How to Play

+To start the game, download the .EXE file or .JAR from the "Releases" section on the right sidebar and run it.

 # Features